Evidence-first supplement

 1. Ingredient Identity and Purpose

-The first question is simple: Why is this ingredient here?
-Many supplements contain ingredients included for marketing appeal, present at doses that may be too low to be meaningful, or loosely matched to the stated purpose at best.
+Many supplements contain ingredients that are included for marketing appeal, present at doses too low to do much of anything, or poorly matched to the stated purpose.
 I look for a clear connection between the ingredient, its known biological roles, and the claim being made.
-If that connection requires a lot of indirect reasoning to hold together, or disappears entirely when you look closely, it's a signal to slow down before assuming the product does what the label implies.
+If that connection is not obvious, or requires a lot of creative interpretation to get there, that is a signal worth paying attention to.

 2. Dosage and Form Matter More Than Most People Realize

-An ingredient's name tells you very little on its own.
 Dosage matters.
 Form matters.
-A supplement can include a well-studied ingredient and still be unlikely to produce meaningful effects if the dose is too low, the form is poorly absorbed, or it competes with other components in the formulation.
-This is one of the most common gaps between how supplements are marketed and how they actually perform.
-It rarely appears on the front label.
+A supplement can include a well-studied ingredient and still be unlikely to do much if the dose is too low, the form is poorly absorbed, or it competes with other ingredients in the formulation.
+This gap between ingredient recognition and real-world effectiveness is one of the most common sources of confusion in supplements, and it almost never appears on the front label.

 3. Formulation Quality Is Often Overlooked

-Supplements are not just collections of ingredients dropped into a capsule.
-They are formulations.
-How ingredients interact, how stable they remain over time, and how they are delivered all affect whether a product performs as intended.
-A formula can look reasonable on paper.
-If it has not been designed thoughtfully as a system, performance suffers in ways that ingredient lists alone will not reveal.
+Supplements are not just collections of ingredients thrown together.
+They are formulations, and how ingredients interact, how stable they are over time, and how they are delivered all affect whether a product performs the way it is supposed to.

 4. Label Transparency Tells You a Lot

-A label cannot tell you everything, but it tells you more than many people notice.
-I look at whether ingredients are clearly identified, whether doses are disclosed, whether claims are specific or vague, and what is conspicuously missing.
-Broad claims, proprietary blends, and ambiguous language are consistent patterns in products where marketing considerations have outweighed clarity.
+I pay attention to whether ingredients are clearly identified, whether doses are disclosed, whether claims are specific or vague, and what information has been left out.
+Proprietary blends, excessive buzzwords, and ambiguous language often signal that marketing considerations outweighed clarity in the design of the product.
 Transparency does not guarantee quality.
-But a lack of it should raise questions.
+But lack of it should raise questions.

 5. Risk and Population Context Are Non-Negotiable